sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

 # NASA NLF(1)-0416

-Validation and verification of the transition model is performed for NASA NLF(1)-0416 airfoil using Nalu-Wind with the 1-eq gamma transition model.
-Six different mesh resolutions were tested, and the results were compared to those from NASA’s structred flow solver, OVERFLOW[^1], and unstructred flow solver, FUN3D[^2], using the same turbulence and transition models, CFD meshes, and inflow conditions.
+Validation and verification of the transition model were conducted for the NASA NLF(1)-0416 airfoil using Nalu-Wind with the 1-equation gamma transition model.
+First, a grid sensitivity study was performed using six different mesh resolutions from the AIAA CFD Transition Modeling DG[^1].
+The results were compared to those from NASA’s structured flow solver, OVERFLOW[^2], and unstructured flow solver, FUN3D[^3], utilizing the same turbulence and transition models, CFD meshes, and inflow conditions.
+Based on these findings, a full angle-of-attack sweep was performed, with results compared to experimental data.

 ## Simulation Conditions

 - Test airfoil: NASA NLF(1)-0416 airfoil
 - Flow Condition: M=0.1, Re=4million, Tu=0.15%
-- CFD meshes with six different resoltuions provided by [AIAA CFD Transition Modeeling DG](https://transitionmodeling.larc.nasa.gov/)
+- CFD meshes with six different resoltuions provided by [AIAA CFD Transition Modeling DG](https://transitionmodeling.larc.nasa.gov/)
-	-- Tiny, Coarse, Medium, Fine, Extra, Ultra[^3]
+ - Tiny, Coarse, Medium, Fine, Extra, Ultra[^4]
 - Turbulence / Transition model: SST-2003 with the 1-eq Gamma transition model with µt/µ=1
 - Nalu-Wind version: [6155b17fa6b8914a819a492230c96f7990a97b78](https://github.com/Exawind/nalu-wind/commit/6155b17fa6b8914a819a492230c96f7990a97b78)

-## Results: Grid Sensitivity
+## Results: Grid Sensitivity Study

 ### Lift coefficient at AoA=5deg:
 <img src="figs/aoa5/nlf0416_aoa5_cl.png" alt="Cf" width="400">